darkrelics/eidolon-engine/documentation/deployment-rework-plan.md

 - All modules under 300 lines as per standards
 - Clean separation of concerns
 - Dynamic deployment based on mode
+- Standardized CDK context pattern across all stacks
-- Production tested through Phase 6
+- Production tested and operational for all 7 completed phases

 ## Detailed Stack Resources